CORROBORATING WITNESS—MEL GIBSON

 SPOCK

-Mr. Gibson, before questioning begins, the court reminds you that you are here as a corroborating witness.
+Mr. Gibson, you are called as a corroborating witness.

 Yes, Your Honor.